 I began my training in firearms at age 15 during a summer encampment in July of 1988 at a National Guard Base here in North Dakota.
 Being a blind cadet in an USAF auxiliary, I was given the opportunity to both drive my first vehicle in an armored personnel carrier, and fire my first gun, a fully automatic M16 in which I was given hands-on instruction by a Range Specialist.
 This has aided me greatly in the disassembly, maintenance, and reassembly of its civilian cousin, my current AR15.

 26. What other subsequent gun training have you received since then?

 In 1991, I took an official course in pistol marksmanship through the Army ROTC As an 18-year old blind civilian college student.
 This training was daily for several months with a variety of handguns under the tutelage of a trained military sniper, who worked with me using the United States military’s guidelines of firearm proficiency.
 Below is a sample of that instruction in audio form.

 On the final exam, I scored 105 out of a possible 100 on a human silhouette do to a deflected shot, placing a 4.0 for the class on my college transcript.
 Mysteriously, this same course developed a prerequisite of military enlistment to register the following semester.

 Besides occasionally privately going out to firing ranges for a fun afternoon of plinking away on various targets, I have had numerous proficiency tests with rifles for various hunting opportunities, some through the Department of the Interior, all at the basic distance of 100-yards, certifying me to take a shot at up to 300-yards with a high-powered rifle.
-I had the Opportunity to demonstrate this for the CEO of Savage Arms, Ron Coburn, who was my hunting partner during a hunt for pronghorn antelope in Wyoming.
+I had the Opportunity to demonstrate this for the CEO of Savage Arms, who was my hunting partner during a hunt for pronghorn antelope in Wyoming.
 That 156-yard dead-on shot on the second fastest land animal on Earth I took with his own personal 270 bolt action rifle, shooting through the open side window of a standing pickup truck by state-issued permit.
 Kind of a drive-by shooting, minus the driving if you will.